tauri-apps/tauri/.github/RELEASING.md

 Releasing can be as easy as merging the version pull request but here is a checklist to follow:

 - [ ] Double check that every package is bumped correctly and there are no accidental major or minor being released unless that is indeed the intention.
-- [ ] Make sure that there is no pending or unfinished [covector-version-or-publish.yml](./workflows/covector-version-or-publish.yml) workflow runs.
+- [ ] Make sure that there are no pending or unfinished [covector-version-or-publish.yml](./workflows/covector-version-or-publish.yml) workflow runs.
 - [ ] Sign the Version PR before merging as we require signed commits
   - [ ] `git fetch --all`
   - [ ] `git checkout release/version-updates`